Kamineni Srinivas

 Kamineni Srinivas is a member of the Bharatiya Janata Party from Andhra Pradesh.
-He has won the 2014 Andhra Pradesh Legislative Assembly election from Kaikalur.
+He has won the 2014 Andhra Pradesh Legislative Assembly election and 2024 Andhra Pradesh Legislative Assembly election from Kaikalur.

 He won with 88,092 votes in Assembly Election in Krishna district by a margin of 21,571 compared to his political rival Ram Prasad Uppala of YSR Congress Party.
+He also won in 2024 Assembly elections in Eluru district by a margin of 45, 273 compared to his political rival DNR.
 He was the Health minister of Andhra Pradesh from 2014 - March 2018.
 In his tenure he carried out many reforms in Health Ministry.